Working holidays are a great way to travel and live like a local while earning a wage.

 Toronto, Canada’s biggest metropolitan area, is like a mini New York City.
 Both the financial and commercial centre of the country, Toronto was recently declared the most diverse city in the world, with more than 140 languages and dialects spoken by residents.

 Toronto may not be on the edge of mountains, but it still has plenty of parks and beaches to explore plus Niagara Falls is only a couple of hours away.

 5. Larger than life wildlife

-PIN this post for future reference by clicking the top left-hand corner of the below photo!
+PIN or save this post for future reference with the below photo!

 Found this post helpful?
 Subscribe to our IEC newsletter!

 Working holiday advice and updates delivered straight to your inbox, with a FREE printable IEC packing list

 Check out these other posts about working holidays in Canada